mrdoob/three.js/threejs/lessons/threejs-canvas-textures.md

 Title: Three.js Canvas Textures
 Description: How to use a canvas as a texture in Three.js
+Category: solutions
+TOC: Using A Canvas for Dynamic Textures

 This article continues from [the article on textures](threejs-textures.html).
 If you haven't read that yet you should probably start there.